EDUC 139, 239, 339, 439 Special Topics

 EDUC 215 Clinical Experience I in the Schools

-The clinical experience requires that students work as observer-aides under teachers in public/private area schools.
+The clinical experience requires that students work as active and involved observer-aides under teachers in public/private area schools.
 Concentrated instruction in preparation for these duties plus seminars accompany the experience.
 Seminars include the following topics: ethics, professionalism, an introduction to program competencies; and dispositions, including reflective practice.
-Students taking this course in January must complete application materials in the education department by October 1 of the previous semester.
+Students taking this course in January must complete application materials in the education department by October 1 to secure a placement for January term.
 Prerequisite: sophomore standing.
 First-year students are to enroll in EDUC 185 (first-year seminar) offered during January Term.

 EDUC 220 Introduction to Education and the Psychology of Learning